wlgnstla/Pokedex/README.md

 # Jeehoons-Pokédex
-A Pokédex containing all the Pokémon from Generation I to the latest Generation VIII. <br/> <br/>
+A Pokédex containing all the Pokémon from Generation I to the latest Generation VIII! <br/> <br/>
 <a href="https://pokedex-wlgnstla.vercel.app/">Gotta Catch 'Em All</a>

 ## Stack